 Michiel is also co-founder and violist of 'de Formule': a chamber group that explores innovative ways of performing using different cross art collaborations.
 In 2018 the ensemble won the 1st and performance prize at the Grand Chamber Music Competition in Rotterdam.
 They have been invited for concerts in the Netherlands, France, the UK, Portugal, Iceland and Norway.

-Moreover he played in several orchestras including the North Netherlands Orchestra, Orchestra Mozart, the Jazz Orchestra of the Concertgebouw and worked as co-principal in the European Union Youth Orchestra.
+Moreover he played in several orchestras including the North Netherlands Orchestra, Orchestra Mozart, the Jazz Orchestra of the Concertgebouw and worked as principal in the European Union Youth Orchestra.
 He also held principal positions in the Chamber Orchestra of Berlin, Amsterdam’s Modern Orchestra, the Dutch Student Orchestra and the National Youth Orchestra of the Netherlands.
 For 2021, Michiel got selected to take part in the Spira Mirabilis Mentoring Programme.

 He also took part in masterclasses with violists amongst Nobuko Imai, Miguel da Silva, Hartmut Rohde, Sophia Reuter, Daniel Bard, Saeko Oguma, Isabelle van Keulen, Sven Arne Tepl, Asdis Valdimarsdottir, Jurgen Kussmaul, Daniel Palmizio and Wenting Kang.